Wyoming Mortgage and Refinance Rates

 Wyoming mortgage overview

-The median list price for a home in Wyoming, a state known for its natural beauty and iconic national parks, is about $260,000, according to Zillow.
-The median cost of homeownership with a mortgage is $1,428 per month, Census figures show.
-Meanwhile, the conforming loan limit for mortgages in most Wyoming counties is $510,400, and $331,760 for an FHA loan.
-The one exception is Teton County, where both the standard and FHA loan limits are $765,600.
+The median list price for a home in Wyoming, a state known for its natural beauty and iconic national parks, is $343,132, according to Zillow.
+Meanwhile, the conforming loan limit for mortgages in most Wyoming counties is $726,200, and $472,030 for an FHA loan.
+The two exceptions are Sheridan County where the FHA loan limit is $489,900 and Teton County, where both the standard and FHA loan limits are $1,089,300.

 First-time homebuyer programs in Wyoming